 What is oesophageal cancer?

-Oesophageal cancer (or US spelling - esophageal cancer) is a malignant tumour found anywhere in the oesophagus.
+Oesophageal cancer (or US spelling - esophageal cancer) begins when abnormal cells develop in the oesophagus.
 In Australia it is most commonly found in the lower section of the oesophagus, adjoining the stomach.
 The main types of oesophageal cancer are:

-- Adenocarcinoma which starts in the glandular tissue of the cells lining the oesophagus.
+- Adenocarcinoma which often starts near the gastro-oesophageal junction.
+It is linked with Barrett’s oesophagus.
 This is the most common form of oesophageal cancer in Australia.

 - Squamous cell carcinoma which starts in the cells that line the oesophagus.